api-evangelist/providers/_store/energy-information-administration.md

       categories.
 Browse the API or Translate APIv1 Series ID to ...
 name: Energy Information Administration
 tags:
+  - Federal Government
-  - API
+  - Energy
-type: Index
+type: Contract
 image: https://kinlane-productions.s3.amazonaws.com/apis-json/apis-json-logo.jpg
 access: 3rd-Party
 created: '2024-12-03'
-modified: '2024-12-03'
+modified: '2024-12-30'
-position: Consumer
+position: Consuming
 description: |-
   The U.S. Energy Information Administration is committed to its free and open data by making it available through an Application Programming Interface (API) and its open data tools.
 EIAs API is multi-facetted and contains the following time-series data sets organized by the main energy categories.
-Browse the API or Translate APIv1 Series ID to ...
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com